 Cordillera del Cóndor is a mountain range in the eastern Andes that is shared by and part of the international border between Ecuador and Peru.
 El Cóndor National Park is located in Ecuador, bordering the Santiago-Comaina protected area of Peru.

-The Ecuadorian Andes are divided into parallel volcanic cordilleras that form the central Andean highlands region of Ecuador.
-This Sierra natural region contains ten major basins that contain roughly half of Ecuador’s population.
+The Ecuadorian Andes are divided into parallel volcanic cordilleras that form Ecuador's central Andean highlands region.
+This Sierra natural region contains ten major basins that contain roughly half of Ecuador's population.